Provider Referral Partner Notification

 Considerations for Implementation

 Partner notification services require special attention and sensitivity to maintain the trust and privacy of people who choose to disclose information about sexual and needle-sharing partners.
 Though identifying partners is voluntary, people may fear stigma and personal repercussions associated with providing this information.
-Providers and health departments with strong connections to the community and their client-base may be most successful at implementing this model, since patients who feel safe may be more likely to provide this information.
+Providers and health departments with strong connections to the community may be most successful at implementing this model, since patients who feel safe may be more likely to provide this information.

-In addition, the Community Guide notes that a major challenge for implementing partner notification services in some locations relates to the presence of laws criminalizing people living with HIV who fail to disclose their status to partners.
+In addition, the Guide to Community Preventive Services notes that a major challenge for implementing partner notification services in some locations relates to the presence of laws criminalizing people living with HIV who fail to disclose their status to partners.
 The Centers for Disease Control and Prevention (CDC) outlines HIV laws in each state that are important to consider.
 In particular, 21 states legally require HIV-positive individuals to disclose this information to all sexual partners and 12 states require sharing this information with needle-sharing partners.

 An additional consideration, which varies by state, is whom a provider is legally allowed to notify of HIV exposure.
 For example, in Illinois, providers who identify an HIV-positive person can only disclose this information to an individual's married spouse or legal partner through civil union.
-Before providers can notify a spouse, they are also required to first allow and encourage the person to self-disclose to his/her partner.
+Before providers can notify a spouse, they are also required to first allow and encourage the person to self-disclose to their partner.

 Since confidentiality risks are an important concern in partner notification services, providers need to also consider the personal consequences that people may experience because of disclosure.
-Domestic violence is a serious concern and some people may fear a violent reaction from their partner.

 Resources to Learn More